alyjak/spacelyjak/grandma_freda.rst

 :emphasis:`Honoring our Grandma, Freda Smith`

-My Brother Adrian and I have prepared these words to share with you.

 One of the strongest people we've met is our Grandma, Freda Smith.
 Hers is not the strength of a summer storm.
 Rather, her strength is that of a rolling river: certain of its direction, deliberate in its speed,